| Report Eight: From the Nakba

 as a serious threat to Judaism in Israel and cites incidents of

+surveillance of people calling for democratic equality.
 He believes there is a need for civil

 society and a real democratic state which does not currently exist.